 Alternatively, you could count the number of blockers in your hand.
 These are certain cards which make it less likely, or even impossible, for your opponent to be holding a specific hand.
 However, neither of these things could truly be classed as card counting in poker.
 It is just not a concept that exists outside of the blackjack world.

 Counting cards is a perfectly legal way to play blackjack.
 It’s not easy to do, as you must already be a proficient player of basic strategy.
-Card counting also requires a good memory, quick wits, patience, and discipline.
+Card counting also requires a good memory, quick wits, patience and discipline.
 However, the right system can turn blackjack into a profitable long-term game.

-Sign up for a free account with Natural8 and start playing today!
-And don’t forget to subscribe to our newsletter to get the latest poker tips as well as info on upcoming poker events.
+Don’t forget to subscribe to our newsletter to get the latest poker tips as well as info on upcoming poker events.